CircuitVerse/CircuitVerse/CONTRIBUTING.md

 - Once you are assigned the issue (or you have claimed the issue) only then proceed to making the Pull Request.
 This will help avoid multiple PRs pertaining to the same issue.

+If you don't see your idea listed, do one of the following:

+* **If your contribution is minor,** such as a typo fix, open a pull request.
+* **If your contribution is major,** such as a new guide, start by opening an issue first.
+That way, other people can be also involved in the discussion before you do any work.

 ## Pull Request Process

 1. Create a branch.
 For example, if you are going to work on issue number #44(which is, say, a new feature for ‘forgot password’ management):

         git checkout -b forgot-password#44